 more ~/text.txt

 The more command is used in line 6 to open the file text.txt. more is useful to display long (text) files on small screens or in a size limited terminal window - similar to the less command, but with much fewer functions.
+This means that we have to resize the currently used terminal window in size and make it so small to enter the more environment.

 Once done, hit h to open the help menu.
 Resize the terminal window an take a look at the possible options.